cicsdev/cics-java-jcics-samples/README.md

 ### Option 1 - Building with Gradle

-The CICS JVM server name should be modified in the  `cics.jvmserver` property in the gradle build files or alternatively can be set on the command line (see below).
+The CICS JVM server name should be modified in the  `cics.jvmserver` property in the gradle build file or alternatively can be set on the command line (see below).

 If you have the Gradle buildship plug-in available, use the right-click **Run As...** menu on the cics-java-osgi-link project to configure and run the `clean` and `build` tasks.
 Otherwise choose from the command-line approaches.